hunter-teacher-cert/sedc73600-currdev-fall23/README.md

  * Async discussion:
     * Sharing local school curriculum decisions.
   - Assignment
-    - Pick 2 different CS standards, for each descibe a task that addresses the standard and explain how.
+    - Pick 2 different CS standards, for each describe a task that addresses the standard and explain how.

 * Week 2 - Survey Of Existing Cs Curricula (Apcsa, Apcsp, Others)
   * Async pre-work & discussion: